Redundancy

 -

-Remotely connect to the primary Revolution server, such as with RDP, and Use the Microsoft Service Manager tool (services.msc) to stop the Revolution service.
+Remotely connect to the primary OneAlert server, such as with RDP, and Use the Microsoft Service Manager tool (services.msc) to stop the OneAlert service.

-- Log in to the secondary (subscriber) server, open the Revolution UI, and verify the system status is secondary.
+- Log in to the secondary (subscriber) server, open the OneAlert UI, and verify the system status is secondary.

-- Send a couple of test notifications from the secondary server Revolution UI and check your Sent Notifications to make sure they were successful.
+- Send a couple of test notifications from the secondary server oneAlert UI and check your Sent Notifications to make sure they were successful.

-- Log back in to the primary server and start the Revolution service using Windows Services.
+- Log back in to the primary server and start the OneAlert service using Windows Services.

-- Open the primary server Revolution UI and check the system status is primary.
+- Open the primary server OneAlert UI and check the system status is primary.

 - Go to Sent Notifications and verify the notifications sent from the secondary server are displayed on the Secondary tab.

-- Send a couple of test notifications from the primary server Revolution UI and go to Sent Notifications to verify they were successful.
+- Send a couple of test notifications from the primary server OneAlert UI and go to Sent Notifications to verify they were successful.

 Managing your redundancy environment